marcusellis05/marcusellis05.github.io/_posts/2014-04-24-feops-conf-day-1.md

 **Tools**

-* phantom?s - easy to install, maintain.
+* [phantomas](https://github.com/macbre/phantomas) - easy to install, maintain.
 It has a grunt plugin.
 * Chrome Telemetry - Python framework that collects a lot of data tha a browser generates.
 It's hard to setup.
 Topcaot uses it.

 ### Monkey Testing